List of Major League Baseball managers: Milwaukee Brewers

 Established in 1969 as the Pilots in Seattle, Washington, the team moved to Milwaukee, Wisconsin the following season, which brought top-flight baseball back to Wisconsin for the first time since the Braves departed after the 1965 season.
 The Brewers have been members of the National League since 1998; prior to that, the team played as a member of the American League Central Division.
 As such, they are one of only two teams, along with the Houston Astros, to appear in the Major League Baseball postseason representing both major leagues.
 Buck Rodgers and Harvey Kuenn led the team to one American League playoff appearance each, and Dale Sveum led the team to the 2008 National League wild card after replacing the fired Ned Yost with 12 games remaining in the season.
-Kuenn leads the franchise in playoff wins (6) and is the only manager inducted into the Milwaukee Brewers Walk of Fame, while Phil Garner is the franchise's all-time managerial wins leader (563).
-Craig Counsell, a former infielder who played part of his career with the Brewers, was hired as the club's 19th manager after Ron Roenicke was fired on May 3, 2015.
+Kuenn is the only manager inducted into the Milwaukee Brewers Walk of Fame.
+Ron Roenicke was hired on November November 2, 2010.
+Ron Roenicke was fired on May 3, 2015.
+The Brewers hire Craig Counsell as the team's new manager. and the franchise's all-time managerial playoff wins leader (7).

+After 2023 Counsell leaves the Brewers to manage the Cubs for the 2024 season.
+On November 15, 2023, the Brewers promote bench coach Pat Murphy to be the team's new manager.

 Pittsburgh Pirates

 The Pittsburgh Pirates joined the National League in 1887 after five seasons as members of the American Association.
 Al Pratt was the first manager in franchise history, while the first manager after joining Major League Baseball was Horace B. Phillips.
 Fred Clarke, who managed from 1900 through 1915, holds franchise records in wins and losses (1422–969), as well as winning percentage among managers who led the team for a full season or more (.595).
 Clarke was the first manager to lead the team to the postseason and to win a World Series; other managers to do so include Bill McKechnie (one playoff appearance, one World Series victory), Chuck Tanner (one playoff appearance, one World Series victory), and Danny Murtaugh, who leads franchise managers with two World Series victories and five playoff appearances.
-Hired prior to the 2011 season, Clint Hurdle was the club's 46th manager since joining the National League in 1887.
-He was replaced in 2019 by Derek Shelton who was named the 47th manager in team history.
+John Russell was fired after a terrible 2010 season.
+Clint Hurdle was hired as the club's 46th manager on November 14, 2010.
+Hurdle fired before the final game of the 2019 season, Tom Prince managed the final regular season game of 2019.
+Derek Shelton was named as the 47th manager on November 27, 2019.
+Shelton was fired on May 8, 2024.
+Don Kelly was named as interim manager on the same day.